chaitin/xray-plugins/README_EN.md

 The content included in this repository includes:

 1. Plugin Optimization: Optimize existing plugins or merge plugins from different sources that detect the same product or vulnerability.
-2. Group List: Submit useful personal Group Lists.
+2. Group List: Submit useful personal [Group List](./group/README.md).
 3. New Plugins.

 For more guidelines on plugin fixes, please refer to [Plugin Fix Guide](https://docs.xray.cool/plugins/yaml/Fix).